Heartland Family Service

 FUNDING

-Crisis Stabilization services provided by Heartland Family Service receive funding from the following sources: 1) State of Nebraska, Department of Health and Human Services/Division of Behavioral Health Funds (84%) and 2) local county dollars (14%) all through Region 6 Behavioral Healthcare, and 2% from other sources.
+NE: Nebraska Crisis Response services provided by Heartland Family Service receive funding from the following sources: 1) U.S Department of Health and Human Services -Substance Abuse and Mental Health Services Administration (SAMHSA) Block Grant Dollars – Federal Award Identifiers 93.958 and 93.959 (0%); 2) State of Nebraska, Department of Health and Human Services/Division of Behavioral Health Funds (73%); and 3) local county dollars (14%) all running through Region 6 Behavioral Healthcare.
+Additionally, the program receives 2% of funding through fundraising from private donors.

 Call Now